-Alana Tyler Slutsky shares with the readers of FashionPhotographyBlog.com, the processes she goes through in her workflow.
-After revealing her tips for working with agency models, Alana explains that there are two types of workflow that photographers should pay attention to.
-In this article she will be discussing the photographic workflow process.
-The stage is yours Alana!
+We are sharing with the readers of FashionPhotographyBlog.com, the processes we go through in our workflow.
+After revealing our tips for working with agency models, there are two types of workflow that photographers should pay attention to.
+In this article we will be discussing the photographic workflow process.

 Having establish a workflow system that works for you means that you’ll be more efficient.
 Once you have a set routine you’re less likely to forget something or mess something up.
 Rather, you’ll find yourself almost on autopilot and able to get through things much more quickly.

 I used to be a mess when it came to organizing my files and keeping things clean and precise.
 I was a workflow nightmare!
 But over time I’ve recognized the importance of workflow now have everything impeccably organized.
 What is a workflow?
 A sequence of steps, or a routine, that creates a sense of flow to your typical workload.

 There are two types of workflow we’re going to look at here, Photographic Workflow and Digital Workflow.
 Technically all of this just falls into workflow, but I’ve broken it down into two different categories to make it less overwhelming.

 Basically this entails everything that happens with your camera before you get to a computer (or if you’re working with film, before you bring the film into the darkroom).
 My typical photographic workflow goes as follows:

 – Check File Format, Size and Color Output (you only really have to do this once depending on how you shoot.)